nikmash711/nikkie-pawfiles-client/README.md

 - [ ] 15.
 Settings tab will lead to a settings page where user can update their name (not username), password, email(?), profile picture, etc.
 - [ ] 16.
 Use an API for maps so when user types in address for vet, it loads and comes up and they can click it.
 It'll link to Google Maps
 - [ ] 17.
 When a user adds a vaccination, prescription, or doctor to their medical post, it will be added to a history tab for that category so they can easily view a list of vaccinations, prescriptions, and doctors for a given pet
-- [ ] 18.
-User can search their pets on the home page

 ## Foreseeable Issues:
 1. Storing images/files in MongoDB (I think I'd have to use something called GridFS)